bodo-ai/Bodo/benchmarks/gpu/tpch/README.md

 ```

 This command will launch 4 `g7e.12xlarge` instances (plus one scheduler instance) in the `us-east-2` region.
-You may also need to pass `--subnet_id` if those instances are not available in your default subnet's availability zone.
+You may need to pass `--subnet_id` if those instances are not available in your default subnet's availability zone.